melmealey/Weather-Dashboard/README.md

 <img width="1436" alt="Screenshot 2024-01-11 at 10 31 23 PM" src="https://github.com/melmealey/Weather-Dashboard/assets/147653410/e54a9239-e890-465a-a766-bfd80c011f71">

 # Description
 This website will display the current temp in °F, humidity and wind speed (in MPH) for any city that you search.
 It will also store your previous seraches so that you can easily click most searched cities.
-Very handy when you have family all over and are interested in the weather they are experiencing.
+Very handy when you have family all over the map and are interested in the weather they are experiencing.

 # Intallation
 N/A